pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

   1. Learn word embeddings from large text corpus (1-100 billion of words).
      - Or download pre-trained embedding online.
   2. Transfer embedding to new task with the smaller training set (say, 100k words).
-  3. Optional: continue to finetune the word embeddings with new data.
+  3. Optional: continue to finetune the word embeddings with data.
-     - You bother doing this if your smaller training set (from step 2) is big enough.
+     - You bother doing this if your training set is big enough.
 - Word embeddings tend to make the biggest difference when the task you're trying to carry out has a relatively smaller training set.
 - Also, one of the advantages of using word embeddings is that it reduces the size of the input!
   - 10,000 one hot compared to 300 features vector.